 - Eat light meals, be mindful of the acid-alkali balance of food, and have regular meals in moderate portions

 - Avoid overly cold, hot, raw, or hard food.
-Don’t eat too much deep-fried, smoked, marinated or pickled, and spicy food.
+Don’t eat too much deep-fried, smoked, marinated, pickled, or spicy food.
 Chew carefully

-- Stimulating drinks such as strong tea, carbonated beverages, and liquor can also lead to abdominal pain.
+- Stimulating drinks such as carbonated beverages and liquor can lead to abdominal pain.

 - Ensure a moderate amount of exercise and be mindful of work-life balance